Horus (wrestler): Hijo de Faraón (2007–2009)

 In mid-2007 he was introduced to the CMLL audience as "El Hijo del Faraón" ("The Son of the Phaero"), with the storyline being that he was the son of retired professional wrestler El Faraón who presented El Hijo del Faraón with his mask on his debut.
 El Faraón was his godfather and allowed him to use the ring name.
 He made his debut as part of Generacion del 75, ("Generation 75"), a number of young wrestlers who made their CMLL debut in 2009, in CMLL's 75th year of operation.
 As El Hijo del Faraón he competed in the Generacion del 75 torneo cibernetico, multi man elimination match.
 The match was won by El Hijo del Fantasma and also included Ángel Azteca, Jr., Astro Boy, Axxel, Bronco, Diamante Negro, Metalik, Puma King, Skándalo, Tiger Kid and Vangelis.
 He would work as El Hijo del Faraón until early 2009 where he gave up the name.
-He explained himself that he wanted to create his own identity instead of living off his godfather's name and image.
+He explained that he wanted to create his own identity instead of living off his godfather's name and image.